Open topic with navigation

 Using encryption can affect performance because data must be encrypted and decrypted on both sides of the xfServerPlus—xfNetLink connection.
 The cipher negotiation between client and server also takes time.
 You will get better performance if your client makes a connection, performs all the necessary method calls, and then disconnects.
 If you connect, make a call, and disconnect, repeating this process for each call, performance may be degraded because the cipher negotiation has to be performed on each call.

 To implement encryption, you must start rsynd with the -encrypt option (/ENCRYPT on OpenVMS) or by selecting the Enable encryption option in the Synergy Configuration Program on Windows.
-You also specify a certificate file, the cipher level, and the security compliance level (i.e., protocol).
-The three cipher levels (high, medium, low) map to specific cipher suites and protocols, which vary by OpenSSL version.
+You also specify a certificate file and the security compliance level (i.e., protocol).
+(As of Synergy/DE 11, the only available cipher level is “high,” so you do not need to specify it.)
 See Setting up the xfServerPlus machine for encryption for details.
 For a general description of cipher suites and protocols, see Understanding cipher suites and protocols.

-When encryption is enabled, you’ll see an entry in the xfServerPlus log.
-If XFPL_SESS_INFO is set to ALL, you’ll see the encryption type (master or slave), the level of encryption (high, medium, low), and the security compliance level (0, 1, 2).
-For slave encryption, if XFPL_FUNC_INFO is set to ALL, you will see “Encryption enabled” in the log file for methods that are using encryption.
+When encryption is enabled, you’ll see an entry in the xfServerPlus log if XFPL_SESS_INFO or XFPL_FUNC_INFO is set to ALL.
 When encryption is enabled, a string of 10 asterisks will display in the log file in place of the parameter, return value, and packet data for encrypted methods.
 Consequently, you may want to enable encryption only after you have thoroughly tested your application and have no need to examine packet data.
-(Note that once you have implemented encryption in your application, you cannot easily disable it; you would have to alter both the SMC and the client code in addition to turning off encryption on the server to return your application to an unencrypted state.)

-If you see the error message “Cannot load random state”, it means there is not enough random data on the system to seed cryptographic algorithms.
-To correct this, you must define the SYNSSL_RAND environment variable on either the server or the client (depending on where the error occurred) to point to a file that can be used to gather random data.
+If you get the error message “Cannot load random state”, it means there is not enough random data on the system to seed cryptographic algorithms.
+To correct this, define the SYNSSL_RAND environment variable on either the server or the client (depending on where the error occurred) to point to a file that can be used to gather random data.

 |1.||Install the OpenSSL libraries.|